mkuthan/mkuthan.github.io/_posts/2015-03-01-spark-unit-testing.md

 ## What should be tested?

-Our transformation logic implemented with Spark, nothing more.
+Our transformation logic is implemented with Spark, nothing more.
 But how to test the logic so tightly coupled to Spark API (RDD, DStream)?
-Let's define how typical Spark application is organized.
+Let's define how a typical Spark application is organized.
 Our hypothetical application structure looks like this:

 1. Initialize `SparkContext` or `StreamingContext`.
 2. Create RDD or DStream for given source (e.g: Apache Kafka)
 3. Evaluate transformations on RDD or DStream API.
-4. Put transformation outcomes (e.g: aggregations) into external database.
+4. Put transformation outcomes (e.g: aggregations) into an external database.

 ### Context